 Yet, the same techniques for nudging can be used for less benevolent purposes.
 Take the enterprise of marketing goods and services.
 Firms may encourage buyers in order to maximize profits rather than to improve the buyers' welfare (think of financier Bernie Madoff who defrauded thousands of investors).

 I bet you already know the most analogous example in the watch world?
-The authorised dealer networks requiring you buy less desirable watches in order to improve your chances of getting a more desirable or rare watch from them; or attaining preferred client status.
-They don’t guarantee it, and there is no official policy, but we all know this is happening!
+BUNDLING!
+The authorised dealer asks you to buy less desirable watches in order to improve your chances of getting a more desirable or rare watch from them.
+They don't guarantee it, and there is no official policy, but we all know how this works.

 What does this mean for me?